meghanharrington/meghanharrington.github.io/index.md

 ![Alt text](occupations.png?raw=true "Title")

 As we can see **actors** play a very important role, the politicians are quite far behind!
 One could find surprising that **politicians represent 9.1%** while **actors represent 23.3%**.
 Politicians are the ones who can apply laws and create change, in both directions, depending on the opinion.
-But at the same time, actors have lots of **influence** beacause of there exposition and are often quoted in the media in case of a **coming out** or an opinion.
+But at the same time, actors have lots of **influence** because of their exposition and are often quoted in the media in case of a **coming out** or an opinion.
 Also, they often play the role of a LGBT+ person.

 Finally, when analyzing the coverage of a minority's rights, it is interesting to look at the **gender of the speakers** as in the U.S, **white males are often over-represented** and tend to have more spaces and time to express their opinions whereas other minorities, even the concerned ones are less heard.
 Let's see if it the case here: